-This is a question that is asked all the time amongst EU nationals living in Spain, every state seems to have its own rules, and of course there is overriding EU law that needs to be considered as well.
+This is a question that Ronda Today gets asked all the time amongst foreign nationals visiting and living in Spain and every state seems to have its own rules, and of course there is overriding EU law that needs to be considered as well.
 The answer to the question should I be carrying ID when visiting or living in Spain? is YES.
 Read on to find out why…

 So, what exactly is the problem?
 Most British people do not have an ID card, and refuse to carry their passports every time they leave home.
 People from Germany and other European states have an ID card, but in some states you only need to have an ID card, you don’t need to show it on demand.

 Spanish citizens all have an identity card known as a Documento Nacional de Identidad (DNI), and the overwhelming majority carry it on them at all times.
 The card is most often used when making credit card purchases, but almost any activity that requires proof of identity will see them present their DNI.

 This leaves foreigners (especially British citizens) in the curious position of not understanding Spanish and EU law.
 If the Policia National or Guardia Civil stop you and demand identity many of us become frustrated when the authorities will not accept our excuse that it is not compulsory to carry our passport or Id card.